 And while this might be obvious for B2C selling, it’s just as important for B2B.
 In fact, I’d go as far as to say that B2B selling is a misnomer.
 No one sells to a business.
 You sell to a business person.
 And that person has emotional needs, whether they’re buying a consumer product or a business product.
 For the most part, every B2B purchasing decision comes down to two factors: will this purchase decision help my career, or will it hurt my career?
 That’s it.
 If the possibility of “helping my career” is higher than the risk of “hurting my career,” then you’re well on your way to making a sale.

-The skills required to work in this modern marketing world have evolved.
+The skills required to work in this sprinklr marketing world have evolved.
 First, of course, you still need to be creative.
 This is the traditional domain of marketers and it’s not going away.
 I’d encourage you to continue to dive deep into creative.
 Watch, read, consume.
 Look at — and analyze — ads, past and present.
 Become a student of the art.
 Media and channels have changed, but the fundamentals remain the same.
 You ignore the past at your own peril.